Clothoid helices obtained via the Lie-Darboux method: The clothoid helices

 In the first case, the $\alpha_i$ components are obtained in the form:

 which satisfy $\alpha_1^2+\alpha_2^2+\alpha_3^2=1$.
 The coordinates on the helix are given by

 or, in a column vector notation,

-We notice that the coordinates $x_1$ and $y_1$ are complex quantities while the $z_1$ coordinate is real.
-Thus, only the real part corresponds to a clothoid helix, whereas the imaginary part corresponds to a clothoid spiral.
+We observe that the coordinates $x_1$ and $y_1$ are complex-valued quantities while the $z_1$ coordinate is real.
+Thus, only the real part describes a clothoid helix, whereas the imaginary part describes a clothoid spiral.
 Plots of the helix part in (\ref{3-9}) are given in Fig.~\ref{fc1} for $c=1$ and $k=\pm 1$ and $k=\pm 2$.

 \ms

 The coordinates of the foci of this clothoid helix can be obtained using the asymptotic property of the Fresnel integrals, $C(\pm\infty)=S(\pm\infty)=\pm\frac{1}{2}$,